Home ยป Recipes ยป Main Dish Recipes ยป Pork ยป Country Ham with Red Eye Gravy

 Like so many things, the true origin of the name of this southern comfort food recipe is obscure.
 You can find lots of stories online, but the following is my favorite.

 According to legend, Andrew Jackson, who was a general at the time, called his cook in to give him instructions about what to prepare for breakfast.
-The cook had been drinking liberally the previous evening and his eyes were bright red as a result.
-The general told the cook to bring him some country ham with gravy as red as his eyes.
-Some of those nearby heard the order and from then on, ham gravy became “Red Eye Gravy.”
+The cook had been drinking liberally the previous evening, and his eyes were bright red as a result.
+The general asked the cook to bring him some country ham with gravy as red as his eyes.
+Some of those nearby heard the order, and from then on, ham gravy became “Red Eye Gravy.”

 “Red Eye” is not this recipe’s only name, however.
-It’s also known as coffee gravy, poor-man’s gravy, muddy gravy, bottom sop, and bird-eye gravy depending on which part of the south you come from.
+It’s also known as coffee gravy, red ham gravy, poor man’s gravy, muddy gravy, bottom sop, and bird-eye gravy, depending on the part of the South from which you come.
+And, unlike other gravies, there is no butter, oil, or flour used in the recipe.

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.